xescugc/url-marshaler/README.md

 # URL Marshaler

+:warning: THIS LIB HAS BEEN INTEGRATED INTO https://github.com/xescugc/marshaler USE IT INSTEAD :warning:

 [![GoDoc](https://godoc.org/github.com/xescugc/url-marshaler?status.svg)](https://godoc.org/github.com/xescugc/url-marshaler)

 It's a simple type that implements the [Marshaler](https://golang.org/pkg/encoding/json/#Marshaler) and [Unmarshaler](https://golang.org/pkg/encoding/json/#Unmarshaler) interfaces for a URL transforming it to an string.